ethereum/hive/docs/clients.md

 based on features.
 Declaring a client role also signals that the client supports certain role-specific environment variables and files.
 If `hive.yml` is missing or doesn't declare roles, the `eth1` role is assumed.

+### /version.txt

+Client Dockerfiles are expected to generate a `/version.txt` file during build.
+Hive reads this file after building the container and attaches version information to the output of all test suites in which the client is launched.

+### /hive-bin

+Executables placed into the `/hive-bin` directory of the client container can be invoked through the simulation API.

 ## Client Lifecycle